triton-inference-server/model_navigator/CONTRIBUTING.md

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Anything tagged with "enhancement" and "help wanted" is open to whoever would like to implement it.

 ### Write Documentation